jzarzycki/pipe-able-file-explorer/README.md

 ```

 # Controls
-Program starts in current folder, start by typing a "/" to start in root directory.<br/>
+Program starts in current folder, type a "/" to enter root directory.<br/>
 Backspace deletes last charater.<br/>
 Tab autocompletes to the first listed file.<br/>
 Enter exits the gui and prints the current search path to original stdout.<br/>